-Once the above materials have been submitted to the IRB, an RCA from the designated Health Science Team will complete a pre-review of the application.
+Once the above materials have been submitted to the IRB, an RCA will complete a prereview of the application.
 Should there be any additional materials or modifications needed as required by the federal regulations and HRPP policies and procedures, the RCA will contact the Investigator either through the DISCOVR-e pre-review system, by e-mail or by phone.
-Upon completion of the pre-review changes, the study will be routed to the IRB Chairperson or designed Committee Member.
-The process of expedited review may take 7 to 10 working days to complete.
+Upon completion of the pre-review changes, the study will be routed to the IRB Chairperson or designated Committee Member.
+The process of expedited review may take as long as 7 to 10 working days to complete.